The Necessities of Life: Critical response

-The film received critical acclaim.
+The film received mixed to positive reviews.
 The Necessities of Life has an approval rating of 60% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 6.2/10.

 In Canada, Marc-André Lussier of La Presse called the film beautiful and Natar Ungalaaq strong and charismatic.
 The Montreal Gazettes Brendan Kelly called it "quite simply one of the best Quebecois films of the year."
 Normand Provencher of La Presse described it as intelligent and beautiful.
 In Maclean's, Brian D. Johnson assessed the film as "an immaculately crafted, deeply distressing drama," albeit difficult to watch given the subject matter.
 Johnson said Ungalaaq displayed grace, but at times was depicted as a noble savage.
 Linda Barnard, writing for The Toronto Star, called it "A gentle yet moving story," and praised Ungalaaq.
 Following Quebec's Jutra Awards, MP Marcel Proulx told the House of Commons of Canada in March 2009 that the film was a powerful statement on the distinct cultures of Nunavik and the rest of Quebec.
 MP Roger Pomerleau also publicly congratulated Ungalaaq.

 Writing for Variety, Dennis Harvey said "Necessities knows just how to eke maximum poignancy from its events without seeming to manipulate for tearjerking effect."
 Dan Kois, writing for The Washington Post, called the film "thoughtful and, especially at its end, quite touching," but found it unoriginal and blandly directed.
 In The Chicago Reader, Cliff Doerksen said parts of the film appear to be no better than a TV movie, "but the acting is understated and strong."